 Recently, I noticed that someone had commented on one of my posts to say that if people couldn’t be vegan, they should at least ‘just go vegetarian even if it’s just for Christmas week’.
 Now this is so completely at odds with the message of the page that I have been turning the idea in my head, trying to find a neat analogy that would explain why.
 I came up with this…

 A parent’s nightmare

-- Is the situation desperately urgent?
+- Do you view the situation as urgent?
 Do you go straight down to the school immediately and insist that the bullying has to stop, all of it, right now, this instant?

-- Or is the situation relatively unimportant and certainly not urgent?
-Maybe you should phone the school in a week or two and ask calmly if the bullies could maybe bully your child a bit less for a week or so?
+- Or do you shrug it off as not important?
+Maybe you think you should phone the school in a week or two and ask calmly if the bullies could maybe bully your child a bit less for a week or so?

 Even those who are not parents will have a view on this.
 I know I do – from painful experience.
 I’m sure I’m not alone in doing the first one and would not even have considered doing anything less.
 Why?
 Well it seems so obvious, doesn’t it?
 Because our child whom we care so deeply about is being harmed and tormented, because they are relying on us, and because it’s just plain wrong; there’s not a single valid reason for it to be happening.

 So – to relate this to the vegan issue

 When we are not vegan, we use defenceless individuals of very many species for our own trivial and unnecessary interests – that’s basically what it IS when we refuse to be vegan.
 This means that we completely disregard our victims’ interests – in some cases even convincing ourselves that they don’t have any – in favour of our own.
 I have seen nonveganism likened to bullying and have always thought that to be an overly gentle way to describe what amounts to brutal and unrestrained violence.